 Recently, he has started contributing recipes and food articles to the popular This is Galway website.

 He has also recently set up his own Personal Chef business, house calls, works shops and classes.
 Check out his website at Odes of Food.com

-His mini poetry collection ‘Somewhere but not Here’ will be published in 2017 by the RædLeaf Foundation for Poetry & Allied Arts.
+His award winning poetry collection ‘Somewhere but not Here’ was published in 2017 by the RædLeaf Foundation for Poetry & Allied Arts and is available here.